Housing and Homelessness

 Homelessness is a pervasive, multifaceted problem that is a barrier to self-sufficiency.
 It affects the health and economic opportunities of families throughout the nation.
 Research shows housing instability and homelessness contribute to children experiencing higher rates of mental, emotional, and behavioral impairments and interferes with learning and the ability to develop social relationships.
 The CalWORKs HA program serves eligible CalWORKs participants, or apparently eligible CalWORKs applicants, who are homeless or at risk of homelessness with immediate homeless assistance.

-To better understand best practices for transitioning families from temporary shelter to permanent housing per WIC 11450(i), counties were asked to complete a survey in late 2023.
+To better understand best practices for transitioning families from temporary shelter to permanent housing per WIC 11450(i), counties are asked annually to complete a survey.

-The distribution of promising practices reported by counties can be seen in the chart Promising Practices.
+The distribution of promising practices reported by counties can be seen in the charts above.

 Homelessness is a pervasive, multifaceted problem that is a barrier to self-sufficiency.
 It affects the health and economic opportunities of families throughout the nation.
 Research shows housing instability and homelessness contribute to children experiencing higher rates of mental, emotional, and behavioral impairments and interferes with learning and the ability to develop social relationships.
-The CalWORKs HA program serves eligible CalWORKs participants, or apparently eligible CalWORKs applicants, who are experiencing homelessness or at risk of homelessness with immediate homeless assistance.
+The CalWORKs HA program serves eligible CalWORKs participants, or apparently eligible CalWORKs applicants, who are experiencing homelessness, or are at risk of homelessness, with immediate homeless assistance.